asw221/dlm/README.md

 <img src="vignette/BE.png" alt="Built environment" width="400" height="281">

 _Simulated features of the built environment.
-Each cube represents the location(s) of environment features; each orange dot represents a participant location._
+Each gray cube represents the location(s) of one or more environment features.
+Each orange dot represents a participant location._

 ```R
 ## (x, y) positions for subjects